viktorvan/viktorvan.github.io/_posts/2019-03-12-domain-modeling-with-fsharp.markdown

       VerifiedDate = date }
 ```

 And finally `verify`, it takes a `Complete` customer and a `VerifiedDate` and returns a `VerifiedCustomer`.
-Our requirement was that a customer needed to have accepted GDPR and checked in before we could mark them as verified.
+One requirement was that a customer needed to have accepted GDPR and checked in before we could mark them as verified.
 We don't need any tests to verify that because we cannot even call this function unless we have a `Complete` customer.

 ## Testing the F# code
 Actually, the only tests that we now need to write will be very focused on the requirements, we no longer need to worry about stuff like empty strings, or that customers must be in the correct state.
 The type system is enforcing all that for us.